soosyze/queryflatfile/README.md

 ## Memory required

 The minimum amount of memory required depends on the amount of data you are going to process and the type of operations.
-To gain performance use the PHP 7.x versions and the `MsgPack` or `Igbinary` driver.

 ## Permission of files and directory